 What are the disadvantages of a whole house fan?

 While a whole house fan is known for saving money on the cooling bill, it can possibly lead to a higher heating bill in the winter, especially for older whole house fans.
 An older house fan is a perfect escape for the air you are paying to heat in the wintertime.
-When your whole house fan is not used in the summertime, the inefficient levers proved access for the hot attic air to push into your cooler home.
+When your whole house fan is not used in the summertime, the inefficient louvers provide access for the hot attic air to push into your cooler home.

 When the whole house fan is running, the windows should be open to pull in the cooler air, which isn’t ideal for those with allergies.
 Then after the fan has run, the windows should be closed for the remainder of the day to prevent the warmer air from entering the home.
 If it’s humid outside, like it often is here in Michigan, the outside air may not feel that cool as it brings the humidity into your home.